Ethics panel fines former Colorado Gov. Hickenlooper $2,750

 Both Romanoff and national Republicans — including Trump — have slammed Hickenlooper over the ethics violations as well as a contempt order issued by the ethics panel when Hickenlooper ignored a subpoena to appear at a hearing last week.
 Hickenlooper had sought an in-person hearing to confront his accusers and argued that a remote hearing necessitated by the coronavirus pandemic denied him that right.

-After the contempt order was issued, Hickenlooper did appear remotely on the hearing’s second day.
-He was absent on Friday.
+After the contempt order was issued, Hickenlooper did appear remotely on the hearing’s second day last week.
+On Friday, Hickenlooper was online for the commission meeting but did not testify.

 The quasi-judicial panel declined to fine the ex-governor for being in contempt but rejected a request by a Hickenlooper attorney to purge the contempt order.